 - When you come across a Facebook post that warrants new commentary or reflection, simply make a new blog post with your current reflections, date it “today,” and then quote the original Facebook post.
 For example, I did this with my first Facebook post, my most emotional Facebook post, my most satisfying Facebook post, and so on.

 - If you have a lot of Facebook posts on one specific topic, make a blog post that collects them.
 For example, I made “anthology” posts for all of the music I had shared on Facebook, all of the photos of fireworks I had shared, and all the photos I had included in my 15 day photography challenge.

-- Finally, if you have lots of odds and ends that don’t seem to fit anywhere else, just collect them together into a single “miscellany” post.
+- If you have lots of odds and ends that don’t seem to fit anywhere else, just collect them together into a single “miscellany” post.
 Here’s mine.